Configure workloads in a Premium capacity

 Under MORE OPTIONS, expand Workloads.

-Enable one or more workloads, and set a value for Max Memory.
+Enable one or more workloads, and set a value for Max Memory and other settings.

 Workloads can be enabled and assigned to a capacity by using the Capacities REST APIs.